nnfuzzy/llm101-k8s/README.md

 ## 9. Ollama

-For ollama we have also a deployment, service and hpa for simplicity together in one file.
+For ollama we have also a deployment, service and hpa for simplicity together in one file (see: [ollama-deployment.yaml](https://github.com/nnfuzzy/llm101-k8s/blob/main/infrastructure/manifests/ollama-deployment.yaml)).

 Works without issues with a nvida gpu (microk8s enable nvidia)